Federal College of Education, Kano

-Federal University of Education, Kano is a college of art and Sciences based in Kano State.
+Yusuf Maitama Sule Federal University of Education, Kano is a college of arts and sciences based in Kano State, Nigeria.
 It was established by the Northern Region Government of Nigeria in collaboration with United States Agency for International Development (USAID) in 1965 as Advance Training College Kano.
+It was renamed from the Federal University of Education to the Yusuf Maitama Sule Federal University of Education in 2025.

 History

 In the year 1990 the Federal Government of Nigeria took over the college and renamed the college to Federal College of Education (FCE).
 In September 2014, Boko Haram attacked the college, resulting in the death of 10 faculty, staff and students.

 Schools

 The institution offers part-time and full time studies in various departments under the following Schools;